Norman Mason (American musician): Career

-At the end of the 1910s Mason played with Fate Marable, where he began playing alto saxophone.
+At the end of the 1910s, Mason was playing with Fate Marable, when he began playing alto saxophone.

 Toward the beginning of the next decade, Mason was a member of Ed Allen's Whispering Gold Band, and soon after led his own ensemble, the Carolina Melodists (though they had no actual connection to North or South Carolina).
 For one year, he and the Melodists played on radio stations WIL and KMOX in St. Louis.

 From 1927 to 1933 Mason returned to duty under Marable, and after leaving his employ Mason began playing clarinet in Chicago and St. Louis bands.

 In the mid-1950s, Mason headed the Dixie Stompers band in St. Louis.
 The group's April 6, 1957, performance at Westminster College's annual jazz concert was recorded by Blue Note Records and released as Jazz st Westminster College on a 12-inch LP by Delmar Records (catalog no. DL-201; matrix runout nos.: DL-201-A & DL-201-B).
 Bob Koester, founder of Delmar, wrote the liner notes.